 Note: Manually running

-qmakefrom the HVAC project's right click context menu, will ensure the templated code is generated before the build.
+CMakefrom the HVAC project's right click context menu, will ensure the templated code is generated before the build.

 Click Run.
 This will complete the build, open the Emulator, and install the app.

-See also HVAC Example.
+See also HVAC Control.

 Available under certain Qt licenses.